-Last update: 2 months ago
+Last update: 2 years ago

-Metals are an indistinguishable part of our lives, thanks to their different properties.
-From jewellery and cutlery to entire surfaces.
-Yet, without cleaning metals properly they lose their shine and beauty.
+Metals are an indistinguishable part of our lives, thanks to their different properties, from jewellery and cutlery to entire surfaces.
+Yet, without cleaning metals properly, they lose their shine and beauty.

 To clean metal as best as you can, you’ll need a little guidance.
 That’s why we’ve consulted with our professionals on the field on the best DIY methods for cleaning the different kinds of metals found in your home.

 There is no universal way to clean all different metals.
 Some metal surfaces are softer, while others can take a beating.
 It’s good to know exactly what type of metal you will be cleaning.
 Otherwise, you may end up causing scratches and swirl marks on the surface of the metal.

 Keep in mind that if the metal is heavily tarnished, you will need help from professionals.
 Sometimes, a DIY isn’t enough.

 Stainless steel was first used in hospitals because it’s durable and easy to clean metal.
 Pure practicality.
 It’s no surprise it made its way inside our homes as well.
 Stainless, however, doesn’t mean this metal is impervious.
 If filth is left long enough on it, it can eat through the protective layer of chromium oxide and damage the metal.